 It was easy for us to ignore Allen's dalliance and marriage to Soon Yi because the whole affair was consensual.
 To the extent, of course, that a surrogate father fucking his partner's learning-disabled, adopted daughter can be consensual.
 The argument could be made that Soon-Yi, a voiceless minority from a war-torn country, is a non-entity, not like the untold black girls R. Kelly allegedly desecrated.
 While that says something abhorrent about how society at large views (or chooses not to view) "the other," it makes sense.
 There's a reason why these women are disenfranchised, compartmentalized; why their dismissal by society and the blogosphere at large is a troubling reality.
 But Dylan was not "the other."
 She was a frightened, abused, white girl.
 A white girl!
 Don't people care about abused little white girls?
 Isn't it all they care about?
 When it came to the blind eye the public turned to R. Kelly's crimes, Mark Anthony Neal, the African-American scholar, pointed out, "one white girl in Winnetka and the story would have been different."
 Why didn't Dylan's overwhelming personhood, in spite of it all, make things different?

 But back to me, fearfully standing in front of the Aero Theater in Santa Monica two months ago, trying to muster up the courage to ask people why they continued to lionize Allen.
 It was your typical revival house crowd, filled with rich, white, urbane, literate types.
 If anywhere west of the Mississippi was Allen's target demo, the Aero was.
 I found myself too nervous to approach people because the subject I wanted to broach was so taboo.
 No one talked about it because no one wanted to; they prefer to let the ancient art, the classics, speak for themselves.
 Which, I supposed, was all well and good.
 But if people preferred his "earlier, funnier works," why did they also allow him to make later, darker, more misanthropic ones given the circumstances?
 And why did they award him, or at least his actors, for doing so?
 And what was he still so goddamned embittered about?
 He beat the rap, for Christ's sake.
-He married and impregnated one daughter, allegedly molested another, and didn't have to flee the country like Polanski in order to do so.
+He married one daughter, allegedly molested another, and didn't have to flee the country like Polanski in order to do so.
 (I suppose he did, in a way, flee the country, preferring to make the majority of his films overseas, but on his own volition, which could be considered a by-product of his misanthropy.)
 That was a goddamned victory, right?

 Watching a young couple walk hand-in-hand into the theater, I thought, maybe educated moviegoers give him a pass because they "luff" his earlier work.
 In the Vanity Fair interview, Dylan described a panic attack she had in college, instigated because she saw a fellow student in a Woody Allen shirt; said shirt, of course, surely must have been emblazoned with a vintage image of Allen.
 While we still award his modern output, no one walks around in a shirt with the man's 80-something-year-old visage on it.
 After all, American Apparel didn't illegally use an image from Blue Jasmine on its billboards; they used an image from Annie Hall.
 The drama with Dylan happened when Allen shirt-sporters were infants.